 DSLR photography tips

 Most people who own a DSLR camera but are not photo pros never shoot outside auto mode.
-And, if you’re a beginner, there’s nothing wrong with shooting in auto, but you do have more control if you learn manual.
+And, if you’re a beginner, there’s nothing wrong with shooting in auto.
+However, you do have more control if you learn manual.

-Manual mode means you control every aspect of the image: aperture, shutter speed, and ISO.
+This simply means you control every aspect of the image: aperture, shutter speed, and ISO.
+We break these down below.

 Aperture (also known as “f stop”) allows you to control how blurry the background looks.
 You may notice in professional photography, the subject is usually a bit sharper than the background like this: